tizianocitro/ds-and-algo/patterns/stack/README.md

 The `peek` or `top` operation allows us to look at the top element of the stack without removing it.
 It's like looking at the top dish in our sink pile without touching it.

-This operation can be handy when you need to know what's on top of your stack but you don't want to change anything.
+This operation can be handy when you need to know what's on top of your stack, but you don't want to change anything.
 It's a read-only operation.

 ### IsEmpty Operation
 The `isEmpty` operation checks if the stack is empty.
 This operation is essential for preventing errors when popping an element from an empty stack (known as stack underflow).